DillonBArevalo/smugglesAndSnuggles/README.md

   - might want to include turn number and move number in move data sent to server/stored in db so people can't move twice if internet gets screwed up...

 ## Tasks before initial release:
+- add edit profile picture functionality to profile
+  - ajax on edit to propagate to current profile page
 - Add leave functionality to game (at the very least intentional disconnects should notify opponent)
 - empty lobby notification
 - show 4th card if only 4 cards